ComScore

 Excitement for the WNBA is at an all-time high as the league prepares to tip off it's 28th season.
 There are two super teams in the Las Vegas Aces and New York Liberty, women's basketball on a whole is on the rise and, oh yeah, college basketball's all-time leading scorer (and arguably, attention-driver), Caitlin Clark, is entering the league this season.

 All the buzz has not immediately translated into huge paychecks for the players yet.
 The league has a per-team salary cap of $1,463,200 to cover a max of 12 players.
 That is less than almost every player in the NBA makes.
 It also comes to an average salary of about $121,ooo per player.
-And the most a player can be paid is $241,984, which a few players (stay tuned!) receive.
+The most a player can be paid is $241,984, which a few players (stay tuned!) receive.

 While salaries remain disappointing relative to the attention the league is receiving, there has been good news recently about charter flights and you are seeing more and more players maximize their earnings while college players (through NIL deals) as well as with endorsements.